masamiy/DataStoryTelling/content/3-Narrative.md

 ## Frame your ideas with your audience's view
 Facts and evidence rarely help as people tend to reject any information or facts that counter their beliefs.
 So, data has to be in a context.
 People remember how a story makes them feel.
 It is important to know your audience and frame your idea to align with their values/views.

-### Tell a story for a winder and non-specialised audience
+### Tell a story for a wider and non-specialised audience
 You can see beutiful summaries of scientific findings [here](https://www.usefulscience.org/).
 The aim of the site is to make science science useful in daily life and tell you about it in 5 seconds.
 They target wider and non-specifice audience.
 {% include figure.html img="Useful_Science.png" alt="Storyboarding" caption="usefulscience.org" width="75%" %}